Skip to main content Link Search Menu Expand Document (external link)

 The format field on the Autofill Rule works differently depending on the type of HTML element being filled.

-For input and textfield HTML elements the format field allows you modify the current value of field before it’s the element is autofilled.
-Think of format as the body of a Javascript function that looks like this:
+For input and textfield HTML elements the format field allows you modify the value of field before the element is autofilled.

-function format(field) {
+function format(field, allFields) {

 return WHATEVER-YOU-TYPED-FOR-FORMAT